neoascetic/rawgithack/README.md

 raw.githack.com
 ===============

-This is the source code behind [raw.githack.com](https://raw.githack.com).
+This         is          the         source          code         behind [raw.githack.com](https://raw.githack.com)  - CDN  for your  source code that serves files with proper `Content-Type` headers.

-The  idea  of this  service  is  inspired from  [rawgit.com](http://rawgit.com).
-I thought that use the whole framework (node.js with express.js) for such a simple thing as requests proxying is overkill and made the same stuff using nginx only.

-This is also a game: I am trying to implement the same functionality using nginx config files only.
-No programming languages allowed.
-Come join me!

 Example config.lua
 ------------------